abdfaizaan/mslearn-openai/Instructions/Labs/02-natural-combined.md

 ## Task 1: Provision an Azure OpenAI resource

-Before you can use Azure OpenAI models, you must provision an Azure OpenAI resource in your Azure subscription.
+In this task, you will provision an Azure OpenAI resource within your Azure subscription.
+This step is essential to access OpenAI models and retrieve the endpoint and API key required to authenticate your application.

 1. In the **Azure portal**, search for **OpenAI (1)** and select **Azure OpenAI (2)** from Services section.